2023 Book Award Winners

 The Necessity of Wildfire

-The poems in Caitlin Scarano’s The Necessity of Wildfire burn slow and searing.
-Her words lull the reader into a sense of comfort and understanding of the minutiae of daily life only to take a sudden turn - startling the reader into clarity.
-Scarano’s collection is complex and compelling revealing, a connection to both the personal and universal experience.
-These poems will grab you from the first reading and affect you each time you return to them.
+The poems in Caitlin Scarano’s The Necessity of Wildfire burn slowly but searing, her words lulling readers into a sense of comfort in the exploration of the minutiae of everyday life only to be suddenly startled into a higher clarity.
+The collection is complex and compelling, revealing a connection to both the personal and universal experience.
+These poems make an impact upon first reading and will affect you each and every time you return.